Shortbreads are an ideal type of cookie—they are buttery and crumbly without being too dry.

 Add the dry ingredients:

-Gradually, on low speed, add the dry ingredients into the butter mixture until just combined, about 30 seconds.
+Gradually, on medium-low speed, add the dry ingredients into the butter mixture until just combined, about 30 seconds.
 The dough will be soft and slightly sticky.

 If the dough feels dry and crumbly, you can add softened butter 1 teaspoon at a time until it comes together.